project-aries/gradle-docker-applications-plugin/README.md

 ```
 Each dockerized-application gets exactly 2 containers created: **main** and **data**.
 The **main** container is your runtime or the thing that's actually running the application.
 The **data** container is the place the **main** container will write its data (or state) too thereby having a clear separation between the running instance and the data it creates.

-The **main** container is an instance of [MainContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/MainContainer.groovy) with the **data** container being an instance of [DataContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/applications/plugin/domain/DataContainer.groovy) and both inherit from [AbstractContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/applications/plugin/domain/AbstractContainer.groovy).
+The **main** container is an instance of [MainContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/applications/plugin/domain/MainContainer.groovy) with the **data** container being an instance of [DataContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/applications/plugin/domain/DataContainer.groovy) and both inherit from [AbstractContainer](https://github.com/project-aries/gradle-docker-applications-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/applications/plugin/domain/AbstractContainer.groovy).
 In the end each are just mapped to docker containers with the caveat that the **data** container only ever gets created while the **main** container is not only created but is started and expected to stay running.

-#### Options and Requirements
+#### Requirements and Options

 Both the **main** and **data** containers have a handful of closures/options for you to configure your dockerized application with.
 The only _real_ requirement is a defined **main** container with at least the image _repository_ set
 like so: